 Understanding the Colorado One Bite Rule

 If you’re concerned and want to learn more about Colorado’s one-bite rule, Mintz Law Firm can help break down the basics into simple terms.
-Generally speaking, if an owner’s dog bites and causes a severe injury to another party, that owner will be responsible for paying any damages the victim suffers.
-This is regardless of other circumstances.
-The rule can be stressful because it may result in the dog’s euthanization at the owner’s expense, though this is not always necessary in every case.
+Generally speaking, if an owner’s dog bites and causes “serious bodily injury” to another party, that owner will be responsible for paying any economic damages the victim suffers.
+This is regardless of whether the dog has ever been aggressive or bitten someone before.

 Furthermore, dog owners can be held liable for many dangerous behaviors.
 In addition to bites, owners may be responsible for injuries that people incur due to a dog lunging, jumping, scratching, or other hazardous activities.
-Keeping note of the dog’s behavior, including complaints from neighbors, can help owners warn others about the dog’s capacity to do harm in order to keep people safe.
+Therefore investigating the past behavior of the dog, including complaints from neighbors or prior calls to involvement with animal control, can help victims prove that the dog owner knew the dog was dangerous and failed to keep people safe.

 Who Should Work With a Dog Bite Injury Lawyer?

 If you are the victim of a severe dog bite or attack, we recommend you work with a dog bite injury lawyer.
-Working with a talented and qualified attorney can help you ensure you receive compensation for any qualifying damages, even if you did receive a warning from the dog’s owner.
+Working with a talented and qualified attorney can help you ensure you receive compensation for any qualifying damages, even if the dog did not have a prior history of being aggressive or dangerous.
 Your attorney can also speak on your behalf, mitigate mistakes, and take on legal tasks so you can focus on recovery.

 Please avoid representing yourself during your legal matters, as you may risk losing the compensation you rightfully deserve.
 Instead, working with a Colorado dog bite injury lawyer from Mintz Law Firm will ensure you are represented fairly.
 We can also reduce stress, hold liable parties accountable for their actions, and maintain the value of your injury claims.